Music of Florence: Corporate patronage

+Private

 Outside of Florence, most major centers had a court and a system of nobility, such as the Dukes of Ferrara, the Este, the Sforza in Milan, etc. In these cases, the ruler kept his own musicians for his personal use, for military purposes or for religious services, or simply entertainment.
 However, in Florence, such a court did not exist until the establishment of the Medici as Dukes of Florence in 1532.
 Wealthy Florentine families, such as the Strozzi family, employed musicians for private use, but without the same level of display or extravagance that would be found in ducal or princely courts.
 Private patronage also appears in carnival songs.
 The city's inhabitants themselves served as patrons of certain kinds of music, such as the bench singers, or cantimpanca.
 A particular singer would often have a regular time and place for his performances – some even had sheets printed with the lyrics to the songs they would perform; these performers were also known for their ability to improvise.
 Florentines also patronized music through their bequests, through which they arranged to have laude and masses sung on their behalf during services held by the various Florentine laudesi companies.